rnmapbox/maps/docs/NativeUserLocation.md

-### topImage
+### topImageAsset

 ```tsx
 string
 ```
-The image to use as the top layer for the location indicator.
+The name of native image asset to use as the top layer for the location indicator.
+Native asset are under Image.xcassets on iOS and the drawables directory on android

-### bearingImage
+### bearingImageAsset

 ```tsx
 string
 ```
-The image used as the middle of the location indicator.
+The name of native image asset to use as the middle layer for the location indicator.
+Native asset are under Image.xcassets on iOS and the drawables directory on android

-### shadowImage
+### shadowImageAsset

 ```tsx
 string
 ```
-The image that acts as a background of the location indicator.
+The name of native image asset to use as the background0 for the location indicator.
+Native asset are under Image.xcassets on iOS and the drawables directory on android